1. Purpose of procedures

 HDR Scholarship (Domestic)

 Awarded to a HDR student based on academic merit.
-Alignment to USC’s Research Focus may also be taken into consideration.
+Alignment to the University’s Research Focus may also be taken into consideration.

 Commensurate with Research Training Program (RTP) Rates (indexed annually) and conditions